UtrechtUniversity/.github/profile/README.md

 	<summary>:key: I work at Utrecht University and want access!</summary>
 	<br>
 	<ul>
     <p>The <b>GitHub@UtrechtUniversity</b> is open to all researchers, teachers, and employees of Utrecht University.
 You can get access with your Utrecht University SolisID.
+After becoming a member you can create <a href="https://docs.github.com/en/repositories/creating-and-managing-repositories/about-repositories">Repositories</a> and <a href="https://docs.github.com/en/organizations/organizing-members-into-teams/about-teams">Teams</a> under the UU GitHub organization.
 Step-by-step instructions can be found in the <a href="https://github.com/utrechtuniversity/getting-started">Getting Started with GitHub@UtrechtUniversity</a> guide.
     </p>
     <p>
       Do you have no experience with Git and GitHub?
 There are lots of resources on the internet to <a href="https://github.com/UtrechtUniversity/getting-started#learning-git">learn working with Git and GitHub</a>.
 Do you prefer a workshop?
 The workshop <a href="https://www.uu.nl/en/research/research-data-management/training-workshops/best-practices-for-writing-reproducible-code">Best Practices for Writing Reproducible Code</a> of the <a href="https://www.uu.nl/en/research/research-data-management">Research Data Management Support</a> office is a great starting point.